 Welcome to my website!

 Feel free to get acquainted with me and my work.
-Also, please do not hesitate to get in touch with me.
+If you are interested in working with me or want to know more, please do not hesitate to get in touch with me.

 Ph.D. in Economics, 2022